 Oak Framed Garages are Durable

 The oak we use at English Heritage Buildings (EHB) is strong, hard and exceptionally resistant to moisture.
-Our oak garages are only crafted from high-grade, durable materials.
+Our traditional oak framed garages are only crafted from high-grade, durable materials.
 This ensures that the oak frames’ strength and integrity is not compromised and that they maintain their aesthetic appeal.
 Unlike several metal garage options (which have limited design options and are prone to discolouration and rusting), our oak garages come in a variety of wooden designs and they’re easier to construct, minimising labour time on site.

 Additionally, we remain the only oak-framed manufacturer in the UK to be awarded the Exova BM Trada Q-Mark.
 This award is accredited by UKAS who are one of the leading certification divisions in the construction industry.
 Achieving the Q-Mark production certification is something we’re incredibly proud of and has put us ahead of our competitors in the oak garage market.